floresjmjr/movieGen/README.md

 ## Phases
 ### First Phase
-* Create a page shows off several categories of the movie database api (trending, popular, high-rated) (DONE)
+* Use the movie database api to show off several movie categories (trending, popular, high-rated) (DONE)
-* Allow for browsing of movies listed and while offering a summary when hovered and clicking for detailed info.
+* Allow for browsing listed movies while offering a summary when hovered.
 (DONE)
-* Using the api to search for matching movie based on typed in name and allow for recommendations of the searched movie (DONE)
-* Create a watchlist to add movies that were recommended that can be filted based on the genre.
+* Provide detailed information for movies chosen.
 (DONE)
+* Use the api to search for matching movies based on text input (DONE)
+* Recommend movies for each movie listed in the search results (DONE)
+* Create a watchlist that can add and remove movies that were recommended.
+(DONE)
+* Filter movies in watchlist based on genre (DONE)

 ### Second Phase
+* Redeploy the website using AWS Beanstalk.
+(IN PROGRESS)
+* Switch from using Heroku's postgresql database to use AWS postgresql database.
+(IN PROGRESS)
-* Allow the user to create tags for the movies that are in the watchlist so they can filter based on said tags
+* Allow the user to create tags for the movies that are in the watchlist so they can filter based on tags.
+(PENDING)
 * Allow the user to be able to rate the movies.
+(PENDING)

+### Third Phase
+* Add authentication using Node or AWS Cognito and AWS Amplify.
+(PENDING)